anelisekathryn/ski-resort-weather/README.md

 - choose additional weather parameters from a dropdown to add to your report
 - add additional ski resorts throughout the mountain west (10+)
 - add animated snowflake while user waits for weather to load
+- add footer that appears after data is shown

 ## Project Goals
 | Date           | Deliverable      | Status      |